Contact Information

 Bio

-You might summarize the rather unlikely blend of ideas that has emerged from his studies according to the following five-point programme:
+You might summarize the rather unlikely blend of ideas that emerges from these areas of study according to the following five-point programme:

 2. Philosophical inquiry begins, and ends, in the real world.
 It pays to be a realist and an anti-skeptic about just about everything.